ericyd/ledger/README.md

 ## Security

-Please note that I am not trained in web security, and even *I* know this app is not very secure.
-It uses a simple authentication scheme, and doesn't really do any verification of that later.
-So, implement your own authentication before using this with sensitive data.
+This application uses [passportjs] and [JSON web tokens] to handle user authentication.
+It uses [bcrypt] for password encryption.

+I am not trained in web security.
+Any recommendations on authentication or encryption procedures used in this app are appreciated.

 ## Dev guide